jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 4. **URL-based configuration** - FOP selection and options via query parameters
 5. **AI-assisted development** - Easy for novices to create/modify scoreboards
 6. **No OWLCMS changes required** - Works with existing data flow
-7. **Group Athletes First, Always** - Use `groupAthletes` from WebSocket type="update" as primary data source; only access `databaseState` for athletes NOT in current group
+7. **Session Athletes First, Always** - Use `groupAthletes` from WebSocket type="update" as primary data source; only access `databaseState` for athletes NOT in current session

 ## Data Source Documentation